South Coast & Sky Lagoon Small Group Tour

-This combo tour offers you the chance to experience Iceland´s rugged southern coast, famous for its diverse landscape featuring waterfalls, glaciers and black sand beaches.
-After the wild tour of the coast´s highlights, refresh and renew with a visit to Iceland´s newest and hugely popular Sky Lagoon spa.
+This combo tour offers you the chance to experience Iceland’s rugged southern coast, known for its diverse landscape of waterfalls, glaciers and black sand beaches.

 - Reynisfjara Black Sand Beach